frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/stock-inventory/projected-quantity.md

-Projected Quantity is the level of stock that is predicted for a particular Item, based on the current stock levels and other requirements.It is the quantity of gross inventory that includes supply and demand in the past which is done as part of the planning process.
+Projected Quantity is the level of stock that is predicted for a particular Item, based on the current stock levels and other requirements.
+It is the quantity of gross inventory that includes supply and demand in the past which is done as part of the planning process.